Ohio State vs. Indiana: Sportsbook promo codes, odds, spread, over/under - January 6

 - In the Buckeyes' 14 games this season, the combined scoring has gone over the point total nine times.

-- Indiana has covered six times in 14 chances against the spread this season.

-- In the Hoosiers' 14 chances this season, the combined scoring has gone over the point total eight times.
+- In the Hoosiers' 14 chances this year, the combined scoring has gone over the point total eight times.

 Ohio State Futures Odds